solo-io/gloo/docs/content/guides/dev_portal/_index.md

     - `Name`: this is the username, it is required and must be unique within the cluster (it can be an email address)
     - `Email`: the user email address (optional)
     - `Password`: the initial user password; this is required.
 When the user logs in to a portal for the first time, they will be prompted to update their password.
-User credential distribution is currently up to the Gloo administrator, but we plan on adding a standard email verification flow soon;
+User credential distribution is currently up to the Gloo Edge administrator, but we plan on adding a standard email verification flow soon;
 2. In the next step we can select the APIs that this user has direct access to (i.e. not through a group); we don't have any APIs yet, so let's skip this for now;